Caustic formation in DBI models: Wave propagation on planar domain walls: Introduction

 \section{Introduction}

-Formation of caustics, or shocks\footnote{We use the terms {\it caustics} and {\it shocks} interchangeably in this paper.}, at intersections of particle trajectories is a widespread phenomenon emerging in various areas of physics.
-Appearance of caustics manifests breakdown of an effective field theory (EFT) approach, which must be replaced by a more fundamental one, and thus they are of considerable theoretical and phenomenological interest.
+Caustic formation at intersections of particle trajectories is a widespread phenomenon emerging in various areas of physics.
+The appearance of caustics manifests breakdown of an effective field theory (EFT) approach, which must be replaced by a more fundamental one, and thus they are of considerable theoretical and phenomenological interest.
 Namely, certain physical quantities become multi-valued at the particle intersections in the EFT framework, while their derivatives turn into infinities.
 Caustics famously appear in geometric optics, which is a zero wavelength limit of classical electrodynamics~\cite{Orlov}.
 Furthermore, a pressureless perfect fluid made of collisionless dust particles is vulnerable to caustics~\cite{Zeldovich:1969sb, Arnold}.
 In the realistic theory involving particle interactions, singularities are regularized by non-zero scattering cross-sections, while caustics signal the onset of multistream regime.

-In this work we search for the possibility of caustic formation in Dirac--Born--Infeld theory (DBI)~\cite{Born:1934gh, Dirac:1962iy}, more precisely its scalar version~\cite{Barbashov:1966frq, Barbashov:1966nvq}.
+In this work we search for the possibility of caustic formation in Dirac--Born--Infeld model (DBI)~\cite{Born:1934gh, Dirac:1962iy}, more precisely its scalar version~\cite{Barbashov:1966frq, Barbashov:1966nvq}.
 The scalar DBI is described by the Lagrangian\footnote{Hereafter we focus exclusively on subluminal DBI.} ${\cal L}=-\sqrt{1-2X}$, where $X$ is the canonical kinetic term of the field $\phi$.
 Such a construction is directly related to the Nambu-Goto action, which appears in different physics contexts, e.g., in string theory~\cite{Tseytlin:1999dj} and in cosmology.
 For example, DBI describes cosmic domain walls~\cite{Zeldovich:1974uw, Vilenkin, Vachaspati} in the limit of infinitely small wall width\footnote{See, e.g., Refs.~\cite{Frolov:2002rr, Alishahiha:2004eh} for other, string theory inspired, manifestations of DBI in cosmology.}, see Sec.~\ref{todbi}.
 Understanding particularities of domain wall evolution is the primary motivation of this work.
 Note, however, that our results are applicable to any model effectively described by DBI, unless domain walls are mentioned explicitly.